 When the Jasmine revolution of early 2011 erupted, Libya, Tunisia and Egypt returned to the headlines; probably the most active coverage since World War II with the Desert Rats and Rommel’s Afrika Korps.
 Libya’s eastern province was known as the Western Desert in World War II since it protected Egypt’s western border.
 Throughout the early… Continue reading Pipeline to Battle – a Memoir of World War II

-King Hereafter – Dunnett’s unique retelling of the Macbeth story — actually, most resemblance to Shakespeare’s ‘Scottish Play’ is purely incidental.
+The King Hereafter is Dorothy Dunnett ‘s unique retelling of the Macbeth story — actually, most resemblance to Shakespeare’s ‘Scottish Play’ is purely incidental.
 Like the revisioning of the Arthur tales by Bernard Cornwell, Mary Stewart and many others, the barebones of what we think we know of the story become mere background whispers.
-For example, in Dunnett’s… Continue reading King Hereafter – Dorothy Dunnett’s recreation of Macbeth
+For… Continue reading King Hereafter – Dorothy Dunnett’s recreation of Macbeth

 He realizes that the standard progressive stance fails to see that many of the goals of MAGA are compatible with a progressive program – it’s the higher-level ideology that results in the cause ‘that dares not speak its name ‘– fascism.

 Losing a friend or loved one is never an easy process, but it becomes even more tangled when they leave for a mountain adventure and never return.
 I first experienced this in the early 70’s when 3 close friends were killed while attempting Mt.
 Elias in Canada.

 As you leave Seattle, there are great views back to the city skyline, showing the sprawling city from Seattle Center and Queen Anne hill, south to the still-unpaid-for stadiums and dockyards.
 On a clear day, you can even see Mt.
 Rainier, over 50 miles away.